 Brake checking involves the driver in front slamming on their brakes to intentionally surprise or intimidate the driver in back.
 It causes the driver in back to brake suddenly or swerve into the other lane to avoid an accident.
 It is an illegal activity.

 If the driver in front is found guilty of brake checking, they will be responsible for damages.

 Rear-end accidents aren’t always cut-and-dry.
-Trey Harrell will gather the necessary evidence to ensure the guilty party pays for your injury.
+The team at Trey Harrell Auto Accident & Personal Injury Attorney will gather the necessary evidence to ensure the guilty party pays for your injury.

 Trey Harrell’s team has years of experience dealing with motor vehicle accident injury cases.

 Don’t put off filing a claim for your rear-end accident another day.
 Don’t delay, call Trey!